carlosrn98/web-scraping/README.md

 # web-scraping
-Small project with web scraping from different APIs using Python.
+Small personal project for web scraping from different APIs using Python.